rmcong/Hybrid-Label-SOD_TCSVT2022/README.md

 **Tips**: We use Toolkit [[Link](https://github.com/zyjwuyan/SOD_Evaluation_Metrics)] to obtain the test metrics.

 ## Evaluation
-We implement four metrics: MAE(Mean Absolute Error), F-Measure, S-Measure.
+We implement three metrics: MAE (Mean Absolute Error), F-Measure, S-Measure.
 We use Toolkit [[Link](https://github.com/zyjwuyan/SOD_Evaluation_Metrics)] to obtain the test metrics.
 ## Results